cakephp/docs/en/core-libraries/helpers/html.rst

              <th class="product_table">Active</th>
         </tr>

-    .. versionchanged:: 2.2
-        ``tableHeaders()`` now accepts attributes per cell, see below.

-    As of 2.2 you can set attributes per column, these are used instead of the defaults provided in the ``$thOptions``::
+    You can set attributes per column, these are used instead of the defaults provided in the ``$thOptions``::

         echo $this->Html->tableHeaders(array(